zky999/text_utils/README.md

 a convert for file size

 ## char2pwd
-a toy that change characters into any one charaters
+a toy that change all characters into any one charater

 ## json\_parser
 json parser